4TUResearchData-Carpentries/workshop_notes/README.md

 `git checkout 2311-SCW-TUD`

+`gitautopush .` # YOU MUST HAVE HAD AT LEAST ONE PUSH TO THE REMOTE BRANCH BEFORE USING THE GITAUTOPUSH

+`jupyter lab` # To open JupyterLab, if needed

 #### Usage

 1. Use the lesson notes when you had to lag behind the instructor and need to catch up with the instructions.